NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Then we run ``sfs`` on this clip (for a larger clip ``parallel_sfs`` should be used instead, see :numref:`parallel_sfs`)::

-    sfs -i run_full1/run-crop-DEM.tif A.cub -o sfs_ref1/run           \
+    sfs -i run_full1/run-crop-DEM.tif       \
+      A.cub A.json                          \
+      --use-approx-camera-models            \
+      --crop-input-images                   \
-      --reflectance-type 1 --crop-input-images                        \
+      --reflectance-type 1                  \
+      --smoothness-weight 0.08              \
-      --smoothness-weight 0.08 --initial-dem-constraint-weight 0.001  \
+      --initial-dem-constraint-weight 0.001 \
-      --max-iterations 10 --use-approx-camera-models
+      --max-iterations 10                   \
+      -o sfs_ref1/run

 The smoothness weight is a parameter that needs tuning.
 If it is too small, SfS will return noisy results, if it is too large, too much detail will be blurred.
+One can experiment with values between 0.01 and 100000 with a factor of 10 to find this weight, and then refine it in smaller steps.

 Here we used the Lunar-Lambertian model.
 The meaning of the other ``sfs`` options can be looked up in :numref:`sfs`.

 The value of ``--initial-dem-constraint-weight`` is best set to 0 when the initial DEM is not very reliable, as otherwise defects from it can be inherited by the SfS result.
 Otherwise a value between 0.0001 and 0.001 may be good enough.

 See :numref:`sfs_albedo` for modeling of albedo.
 Shadow thresholds may be needed to avoid artifacts in shadow.
 See :numref:`sfs_crater_bottoms` for a potential solution to flat crater bottoms in areas in shadow.

 In the next sections, where SfS will be done with multiple images, more parameters which can control the quality of the result will be explored.

 See :numref:`sfs_outputs` for where ``sfs`` stores its outputs.